-“Advances in technology have dramatically changed the way we live,” explains Mary E. Power, CAE, president and CEO of the Council of Better Business Bureaus, “but technology has also widened the gap between how we operate in this new digital world and how much we understand it.
+“Advances in technology have dramatically changed the way we live,” explains Rick Brinkley, COO of Better Business Bureau serving Eastern Oklahoma, “but technology has also widened the gap between how we operate in this new digital world and how much we understand it.
 Our understanding of security, privacy and data is not keeping pace with our use of digital technology.
 We all know the rules of the road when we drive, but navigating the data-driven economy requires further consumer education.”

 This project fits directly into the mission of BBB to be the leader in advancing marketplace trust.
 BBBs across North America promote ethical business practices, educate consumers, offer dispute resolution, and expose fraud and substandard marketplace behavior to foster confidence where buyers and sellers can trust each other.
 BBB’s national programs promote, enforce and educate businesses and consumers about industry standards in such areas as advertising directed to children, online advertising tailored to consumers’ interests, and substantiation of advertising claims.

 “Helping launch this initiative is a natural fit for Acxiom,” says Jennifer Barrett Glasgow, global privacy officer at Acxiom. ”We have a long-standing commitment to broadening consumers’ knowledge around the use of data and as such, we share the BBB vision for fostering an environment of trust between brands and consumers.”

 In the initial phase of the Digital IQ initiative, evidence-based research will be conducted to identify specific areas where consumers need help developing effective habits and skills for navigating the digital world.
 By understanding how consumer data is collected and used, as well as the tools available to exercise choice about these processes, consumers can develop a “data comfort zone.”
 Preliminary areas under consideration include topics such as: